kepano/obsidian-minimal/README.md

 ```

 ### Image grids
 Turns consecutive images into columns.
 To make a new row, add an extra line break between images.
-[See screenshots →](https://github.com/kepano/obsidian-minimal/releases/tag/4.2.0)
+[Learn more.](https://github.com/kepano/obsidian-minimal/releases/tag/4.2.0)

 | Class          | Description                                         |
 | :------------- | :-------------------------------------------------- |
 | `img-grid`     | Activate image grids |

 ### Line width control for tables, images and iframes
 Controls the width of elements by type.
-[See screenshots →](https://github.com/kepano/obsidian-minimal/releases/tag/4.2.0)
+[Learn more.](https://github.com/kepano/obsidian-minimal/releases/tag/4.2.0)

 | Class                                   | Description                           |
 | :-------------------------------------- | :------------------------------------ |